antonyoneill/selenium/Continuous-Integration.md

   * Go to the Build All Java task, configure it, add your new build to the "Projects to build" field where there are many others listed.**

 If it's a firefox update, you probably also want to delete an existing build.

-## Why doesn't Android run on the CI?

-Android is pretty painful to set up.
-Sauce now supports it, so we should try that out, when someone finds time.